qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 Alignment
 ----------

-Raising or lowering the visual hierarchy for elements are inside the |mActionRaiseItems|
+Raising or lowering the visual hierarchy for elements are inside the |raiseItems|
 :sup:`Raise selected items` pull-down menu.
 Choose an element on the Print Composer canvas and select the matching functionality to raise or lower the selected element compared to the other elements.
 This order is